 Quantification Settlement Agreement

-The QSA also created a Joint Powers Authority comprised of the Imperial Irrigation District, Coachella Valley Water District, San Diego County Water Authority and the state of California to pay for environmental mitigation of the Salton Sea.
+The QSA created a Joint Powers Authority comprised of the Imperial Irrigation District, Coachella Valley Water District, San Diego County Water Authority and the state of California to pay for environmental mitigation of the Salton Sea.

-The Quantification Settlement Agreement establishes:
+The Quantification Settlement Agreement confirmed:

 - the Imperial Irrigation District’s Colorado River annual allotment at 3.1 million acre-feet